hariharansr2004/Java-Cheat-Sheet/README.md

 ## What is Collections ?
 - **Collections is a Utility class** present in java.util package.
-- It defines several utility methods like sorting and searching which is used to operate on collection.
-- This Collections class consists exclusively of static methods that operate on or return collections.
+- It contains several utility methods(like sort,search) where we can perform certain operation on the collection objects.

 ## Collection vs Collections